MY ZIGZAG CAREER

 My father’s ancestors were Cornish boat-builders, master mariners and smugglers – in the eighteenth century the whole town was at it.
 My grandfather was not allowed to go to sea, because he was delicate.
 My grandmother was head mistress of the Mevagissey school, a job she took because – a Birmingham girl from a bookish family – she longed to live by the sea.
 My grandfather built his bride a posh house on top of the hill above the town.
 (Besotted fool!
 It meant she had to push the pram up that vertical hill.)

-My red-headed Great-Aunt Jane – supposedly the first woman in Cornwall to wear cycling bloomers – was superseded as our family’s claim to fame by my 25 year old niece, Captain Jessica Pearce, a certified Master Mariner.
+My red-headed Great-Aunt Jane – supposedly the first woman in Cornwall to wear cycling bloomers – was superceded as our family’s claim to fame by my 25 year old niece, Captain Jessica Pearce, a certified Master Mariner.

 My mother’s mum was a Cockney who worked in her father’s corner grocery shop.
 When she met my tall, handsome grandfather he was a footman – powdered hair and knee breeches – at a Victorian stately home called Panshanger, in Hertfordshire.
 His ancestor – originally called de Wauklyn – was an Earl who fought with William the Conqueror in 1066 from Bernay, a town in Northern France, so dull I can see why he left it.